sudeshmoreyos/Morey_os-demo-1.0/README.md

 Morey_os is still under development.
 To know supported features and supported controllers/architectures of latest version please refer to "Current Version" section.
 This sections mentions all intended features of Morey_os :

 1. Multi-Tasking capabilities
-2. If multi-tasking is not required, i.e. a code has only one thread or process or loop, OS features can be removed to minimize code size.
+2. If multi-tasking is not required, i.e. a code has only one thread or task or loop, OS features can be removed to minimize code size.
 3. Should support all controllers of any selected architechture.
 For example, AVR 8 Bit controllers may be broadly classified into three series namely Mega series, Xmega series and Mega0 series.
 So for mega series, OS should provide support for all controllers like atmega8, atmega88, atmega16, atmega162, atmega164, atmega32, atmega328, etc.
 4. 100% portable code across controllers and architectures, only limited by capabilities of controllers itself.
 5. Should support coding of both controllers or boards.
 Means OS should support programming of atmega328p controller as well as Arduino UNO or Arduino Mega boards based on atmega328P or atmega2560 controllers